 as is really a family of assemblers.
-If you use (or have used) the gnu assembler on one architecture, you should find a fairly similar environment when you use it on another architecture.
+If you use (or have used) the GNU assembler on one architecture, you should find a fairly similar environment when you use it on another architecture.
 Each version has much in common with the others, including object file formats, most assembler directives (often called pseudo-ops) and assembler syntax.

-as is primarily intended to assemble the output of the gnu
+as is primarily intended to assemble the output of the GNU C compiler

 as assemble correctly everything that other assemblers for the same machine would assemble.
-Any exceptions are documented explicitly (see Machine Dependencies
+Any exceptions are documented explicitly (see Machine Dependencies).
+This doesnt mean

 Unlike older assemblers,

 as is designed to assemble a source program in one pass of the source file.
 This has a subtle impact on the .org directive (see